Getting Your Home Ready to Sell

 Choosing the Right Agent

 The agent you hire has a direct impact on your outcome — not just in dollars, but in the quality of advice, the stress level of the process, and how well-protected you are throughout.
 The lowest commission isn't always the best deal.
-Neither is the agent with the fanciest marketing.
+Neither is the agent with the most prominent marketing.

 Here are the questions worth asking before signing a listing agreement: